Ponticelli

-Ponticelli is an eastern suburb of Naples, southern Italy with a population of some 70,000 inhabitants.
+Ponticelli is an eastern quarter of Naples, Italy.
+It has a population of some 50,000 inhabitants.

 Geography

 It is located inland, near the highway connections of the city; Barra lies to the south.

 Ponticelli end with San Giorgio a Cremano, Volla and Cercola.

 It is part of Comune di Napoli.

 The River Sebeto crossed the territory of Ponticelli till 1950, when it was covered.
 The area was humid and covered by water.
 Between 1930 and 1950 the land was urbanized.